NicolBolas/New-Vulkan-XML-Format/reading_the_schema.md

 In most cases, attributes for an element do not participate in the overall content model of the element.
 That is, the presence or absence of most attributes will not affect whether certain sub-elements will exist in the element.
 As such, most attributes are simply listed first.

 Every element will have a pattern named the same as the element's pattern with the `attlist` suffix.
 It is used by the `contents` pattern for that element, and it includes the attributes which do not affect the overall element contents.
+Even if that element has no attributes, it will have an empty `attlist` pattern.

-As an example, `reg.temp.foo` will have a `reg.temp.foo.contents`.
+As an example, `reg.temp.foo.elem` will have a `reg.temp.foo.contents`.
 One of the patterns used in the contents will be `reg.temp.foo.attlist`, which specifies most of the attributes for that element.

 Attributes will only be used outside of an `attlist` if they affect the sub-element contents of the attribute.
 If the element has no attributes, the `attlist` pattern will still exist; it will simply be `empty`.